How To Take A Shower The Right Way

-6. Showering At Night Helps You Sleep Like A Baby
+6. Shower At Night To Sleep Like A Baby

 While a morning shower is arguably the best way to perk up for a busy day, there’s evidence that a shower at night is a great way to get a good night’s sleep.
 Sleep scientist Jessa Gamble11 cites research which indicates that body temperature drops naturally toward bedtime, a signal to the body to power down all systems.

 Typically, though, people tend to stay up longer than they should, which means that body temperature keeps dropping, a reason why we don’t fall asleep for a length of time after getting into bed.
 This is where a warm shower can kick in, bringing the body to just the right level of warmth and relaxation you need for slipping into a sound, relaxing sleep.
 Scientists call this effect “fluffing the physiological pillow”!12

 Warm water and soap will cleanse your body of germs, but what about the shower area itself?
 This is where bugs are likely to lurk and proliferate.
 Here are a couple of tips to keep your shower squeaky clean:

 Clean and change your shower curtain regularly: Residual soapy water on your shower curtain makes a happy home for mold and bacteria.
 Clean the curtain frequently with hot water and bleaching agent and replace it approximately once in six months or longer, depending on its condition.

 Flush out the bacteria: Before stepping into the shower area, allow the water to run (just) for 30 seconds.
 Bugs that have accumulated in the showerhead will be thrown out with the water.
 If your shower head is plastic, consider replacing it with a metal one as plastic is more amenable to bacteria.13